Forex Trading in South Africa

-Pepperstone offers a leverage of up to 500:1 but we advise traders to carefully consider a leverage that is suitable for them depending on individual needs.
-With Pepperstone you will have access to over 100 instruments, some CFDs and cryptocurrency.
+Pepperstone offers a leverage of up to 1:500 for professional traders and 1:30 for retail.
+However, we advise traders to carefully consider a leverage that is suitable for them depending on individual needs.
+With Pepperstone you will have access to over 1,200+ instruments, some CFDs and cryptocurrency.

 Pepperstone has a vast forex selection, and a standard CFD selection.
-Cryptocurrencies include Bitcoin, Litecoin, Ethereum, and Dash against the USD.
-A range of 70 currency pairs are offered, but leverage levels cannot be altered which is a drawback.
+A total of 11 cryptocurrencies include Bitcoin, Litecoin, Ethereum, and Dash against the USD.
+A range of 62 currency pairs are offered, but leverage levels cannot be altered which is a drawback.

 While many online brokers will hit traders with some unexpected fees, Pepperstone charges no deposits and withdrawals fees, or inactivity fees.
 Additionally, the company charges low forex and equity fees, as well as low non-trading fees.